 In many cases, the application is special in one way or another.
 As previously mentioned, in pilot plants several things come together.
 That is why the following three specifications are particularly important when you select your Coriolis mass flow meter:

 So, we can conclude that two worlds come together in a pilot plant: lab and industry.
 Dedicated instrumentation offers you the best pilot plant performance.
 An accurate dosing pump is a good solution for non-critical processes.
-But for critical processes in a pilot plant you should select the right Coriolis mass flow meter, where practical accuracy is relevant, but compactness and robustness must also be of sufficient value.
+But for critical processes in a pilot plant you should select the right mass flow meter, where practical accuracy is relevant, but compactness and robustness must also be of sufficient value.

-Taken the conclusion into account, the new Bronkhorst Coriolis MI-series mass flow meter addresses all relevant specifications.
+Taken the conclusion into account, the Bronkhorst Coriolis MI-series mass flow meter addresses all relevant specifications.
 In the first place, it measures very accurate, but it is also compact and mounted in a very robust stainless-steel housing.
 In addition to these required specifications, it is also equipped with an integrated PID controller, so it can operate a pump or valve extremely fast on its own without the need for additional electronics.
 The MI-series are specially designed for your chemical pilot plant!

 Stay up to date with the latest developments in high tech with our newsletter.